 Diaper Free?
 What’s That About?

-I have taken my baby to eliminate in the potty or other receptacle since birth (this blog has month by month EC updates starting from September 2009).
+I have taken my baby to eliminate in the potty or other receptacle since birth (this blog has month by month EC updates starting from September 2009 to September 2012; Brother’s Blog is an ongoing daily blog beginning February 2012).
 Though the same techniques work for toddlers, the approach has to be modified when starting with a toddler rather than an infant.

 This doesn’t mean I never used diapers at all (though some ECers don’t).
 On the contrary, I used my cloth prefold and flat diapers a lot in the beginning together with a lot of diaper free time before graduating to training pants.
 It wasn’t that I wasn’t willing to go all-in, it was mainly because I was not confident learning from scratch sans backup with no prior hands-on experience between me and my spouse.
 The difference in my approach to just conventional diapering is that I wanted to be sure I used diapers as accident management, not as portable toilets.
 What I learned very quickly, was that relying too much on the diaper made me less attentive.
 Whenever I removed this safety net and plunged in, accidents immediately went down or stopped completely for several days.